string(10) "[Minerals]"

 • Undertake research that adds value to existing or ongoing data sets through ground-truthing studies, data interpretation and mining camp compilations

-• Develop a revised map of the bedrock geology for the QUEST area from integrated interpretation of available geophysical data and other datasets that were not available when the bedrock geology map was last updated;
+• Develop a new interpretation of the bedrock geology for the QUEST area from integrated interpretation of available geophysical data and other datasets that were not available when the bedrock geology map was last updated;

 • Add geologic details, such as internal variability in volcanic domains, buried intrusive bodies, or new contact or structural interpretations, to the existing but largely inferred geological map of the central Quesnel terrane; and